-Very young fascinated at home by voices and sounds from the old radio, I spent quite some time listening to foreign broadcasts.
+Very young, fascinated at home by voices and sounds from the old radio, I spent quite some time listening to foreign broadcasts.
 I carried on later for many years with increasing excitement short waves monitoring as SWL.
-Often in contact with amateur radio friends and with their help, I’ve got my CEPT-1 radio licence.
+Often in contact with amateur radio friends and with their help, I’ve got my CEPT-1 radio license.

-I've done few jobs , but for more than 10 years I have worked as reporter-photographer mainly based in Asia for one of the biggest international press photo agency.
+I've done a few jobs , but for more than 10 years I have worked as reporter-photographer mainly based in Asia for one of the biggest international press photo agency.
 In the early 90's I have then been back to my educational training and worked as technician installing professional radio systems, maintaining communication sites, training radio operators and managing these HF, VHF, UHF and satellite voice and data networks in different countries on several continents.
 A new assignment in that field made work on rapid response communication systems and deployment in disaster and emergency situations.
-I've then been in charge to coordinate and implement telecom strategy and preparedness to ensure safety of staff working in countries in or facing critical situations.
+I've then been in charge to coordinate and implement telecom strategy and preparedness to ensure safety of staff working in countries in or facing critical situations...
 Then, after having been more involved in radio communication consulting and support I am now back to (digital) photography.

 My antenna system is limited due to my location.
-Since July 2013, I’am exclusively running (QRP - Low Power) with stealth aerials.
+Since July 2013, I am exclusively running (QRP - Low Power) with stealth aerials.

-- COMET HA4S very short HF mobile 4 bands vertical ; 12, 15, 17, and 20 (my 40m coil is not YET installed).
+- COMET HA4S very short vertical HF mobile 4 band whip; 10, 15, 17, and 20 (my 40m coil is not YET installed).

-- 16 meters stealth wire with ATU.
+- 16 meter stealth wire with ATU.

 - VHF and UHF verticals.

 I like to confirm contacts with a QSL card exchange because I also find it the final courtesy of a QSO.
 I’m collecting received cards in albums and each time I open them, it is for me a nice trip back in a recent past, remembering these contacts.
 Even if the QSO was short, ... our QSL cards last for ever !

 I do not e-QSL.
 Sorry for the inconvenience this might cause to SOME but up to now I do NOT plan yet to QSL electronically.